 Credit: Courtesy of Buffalo Sabres

 Along the shores of Lake Erie, Buffalo Sabres fans flock to the KeyBank Center to watch stars like Rasmus Dahlin (pictured, above right), Tage Thompson, and the rest of the team vie for a playoff spot in the new season.

 Where to eat: Looking to get a beer before a game?
 Try the Labatt Brew House & Tap Room for classics like Labatt Blue and Blue Light or the latest unique styles like Blueberry Vanilla Wheat 001 or Mango Guava Sour 001.

-Four New York State teams, each with an NHL affiliation, are part of the American Hockey League (AHL)—a development league for the NHL that competes from early October to April.
-Take a trip to Broome County for a Binghamton Devils game at the Floyd L. Maines Veterans Memorial Arena.
+Three New York State teams, each with an NHL affiliation, are part of the American Hockey League (AHL)—a development league for the NHL that competes from early October to April.

 Venture to Utica for a Comets game at the Adirondack Bank Center at the Utica Memorial Auditorium.
 Don’t forget to take a photo with the mascot, Audie!